Carl W. Stalling: Composing style

 Stalling's cues are always tied to the story on the screen.
 For example, he often used "The Lady in Red" and "Oh, You Beautiful Doll" in scenes with attractive women or characters in female drag, and "California, Here I Come" for scenes where characters make hasty departures.
 Scenes involving automobiles were often accompanied by "In My Merry Oldsmobile", and scenes involving airplanes were often accompanied by the theme song to Captains of the Clouds.
 Raymond Scott's "In an 18th Century Drawing Room" is usually associated with Granny in the Sylvester and Tweety shorts, and his "Powerhouse" pops up in scenes of machines, factories or mechanical devices.
-Stalling composed music for the Rossini-derived short The Rabbit of Seville, and linked Smetana's "The Dance of the Comedians" to Wile E. Coyote and the Road Runner.
+Stalling composed music for the Gioachino Rossini-derived short Rabbit of Seville, and linked "The Dance of the Comedians" from Bedřich Smetana's opera The Bartered Bride to Wile E. Coyote and the Road Runner.
 Stalling is remembered today for the scores of cartoons that remain popular, and are often remembered for their music.
-His melodies are heard through most of the classic Warner Brothers cartoons, and imitated in new Looney Tunes compilations and features such as Looney Tunes: Back in Action.
+His melodies are heard through most of the classic Warner Bros. cartoons, and imitated in new Looney Tunes compilations and features such as Looney Tunes: Back in Action.

 Film critic Leonard Maltin pointed out that listening to the soundtracks of the Warner cartoons was an important part of his musical education; the use of the full Warner Bros.
 Orchestra resulted in a richness of sound that is often lacking in more modern cartoons.

-Allan Neuwirth considers Stalling's work style in the Warner Bros. films to be highly recognizable.
+Neuwirth considers Stalling's work style in the Warner Bros. films to be highly recognizable.
 It consisted of "lush orchestrations", sampling of popular songs, and "hair-trigger shifts in pacing".
 The pacing of the film score could quickly change from manic and furious to slow and gentle, and back again.
 Stalling's music would match the mood required for any given scene.
 Neuwirth argues that the music managed to enhance the mood set by these scenes.
 This was what made Stalling's work so effective.